jacopo-raffaeli/Financial-Engineering/README.md

 - LabRM Folders: These folders contain projects related to risk management.
 - LabEPFL Folders: These folders encompass projects on electricity price and load forecasting models.

-Each folder contains detailed documentation and code implementations for the respective projects.